Tirzepatide·Eli Lilly·Injectable pen

 HIPAA Compliant

-Mounjaro (tirzepatide) is an FDA-approved GLP-1 medication for weight loss.
-In clinical trials, patients lost an average of 15-22% of their body weight.
-Weight Method offers Mounjaro starting at $297/month with virtual consultations and direct shipping.
+Mounjaro (tirzepatide) is an FDA-approved GLP-1 medication for weight loss; in trials of the brand-name product, patients lost an average of 15-22% of their body weight.
+Weight Method does not dispense brand-name Mounjaro — it offers compounded tirzepatide, prescribed by licensed providers, from $199/month with virtual consultations and direct shipping.

 Key Fact

 Mounjaro (tirzepatide) is the first dual GIP/GLP-1 receptor agonist, FDA-approved for type 2 diabetes in May 2022.
-SURMOUNT-1 trial showed 22.5% average weight loss at the 15mg dose — the highest of any approved medication in its class.
+It is administered once weekly across a 2.5mg to 15mg dose range.

 How does this medication work?